As NYC youths in detention surge, teens sleep on plastic beds in common rooms

 Advocates last year sounded the alarm about teens sleeping on the ground in classrooms and hallways, after a state waiver through at least next month permitted ACS to house youth detainees in communal spaces.

-“We don’t want kids sleeping in the hallway,” said committee chair Councilwoman Althea Stevens (D-Bronx).
+“We don’t want kids sleeping in the hallway,” said committee chair Councilwoman Althea Stevens, a Bronx Democrat.
 “We don’t want them sleeping in classrooms.
 But I also don’t want the facility built out.”

 “How do we just do more work to prevent young people from these being in these facilities?”